mvazquezc/scc-fun/demo3/README.md

       2021/01/19 17:12:39 Listening on port 80
       2021/01/19 17:12:39 listen tcp :80: bind: permission denied
       ~~~
-8. If we drop all capabilities and we add NET_BIND_SERVICE to the list of capabilities we will see how the pod now runs properly:
+8. If we drop all runtime's default capabilities and we add NET_BIND_SERVICE to the list of capabilities we will see how the pod now runs properly:

     ~~~sh
     cat <<EOF | oc -n ${NAMESPACE} create --as=system:serviceaccount:${NAMESPACE}:testuser -f -